 Predictors of selection

 The first sub-analysis examines whether any of the cognitive and linguistic assessments at session one (pre-degree) were predictive of being selected for the degree program, using data from the HW1 cohort, plus the candidates who were assessed at interview but not selected (HW0).
 We fit a backward stepwise logistic regression model to identify possible predictors of the binary outcome variable ‘selected’ (0, 1) out of the following predictor variables: multimodal WM, visuospatial WM, non-verbal reasoning, English vocabulary, 2D-MR and initial BSL self-rating.
-At each step, variables were chosen based on p-values, and a default p-value threshold of 0.1 was used to set a limit on the total number of variables included in the final model.
-The stepwise regression reduced the predictors to just 2D-MR score (z=1.78, p=0.075) and BSL self-rating (z=1.91, p=0.056), whereby higher 2D-MR scores and higher BSL self-ratings respectively were both marginally associated with being selected for the degree.
+At each step, variables were chosen based on p-values, and a default p-value threshold for backward stepwise regression of 0.1 was used to set a limit on the total number of variables included in the final model.
+The stepwise regression reduced the predictors to just 2D-MR score (z=1.78, p=0.075) and BSL self-rating (z=1.91, p=0.056), whereby higher 2D-MR scores and higher BSL self-ratings respectively were both significant predictors of being selected for the degree.
 While we did not have enough data from the copy-sign task coded to include in the model, self-rated BSL proficiency and copy-sign task scores were significantly positively correlated (r2=0.38, t=2.4, p=0.043).

 Predictors of continuation

 Our second sub-analysis looks at students across the three cohorts who were selected for the degree program, i.e. excluding those who were not successful in gaining a place at interview.
-Here we ask whether any of the assessments carried out at session 1 predict whether students were continuing with the degree program at the time of writing (in final or penultimate year).
+Here we ask whether any of the initial assessments carried out pre-degree predicted whether students were continuing with the degree program at the time of writing (in final or penultimate year).
 We again fit a backward stepwise logistic regression model to identify possible predictors of the binary outcome variable ‘continuing’ (0, 1) out of the following predictor variables: multimodal WM, visuospatial WM, non-verbal reasoning, English vocabulary, and initial BSL self-rating.
-At each step, variables were chosen based on p-values, and a default p-value threshold of 0.1 was used to set a limit on the total number of variables included in the final model.
-The stepwise regression reduced the predictors of continuing with the SLI degree to just visuospatial WM (z=-1.77. p=0.078), whereby higher visuospatial WM scores were marginally associated with continuing on the degree.
+At each step, variables were chosen based on p-values, and a default p-value threshold for backward stepwise regression of 0.1 was used to set a limit on the total number of variables included in the final model.
+The stepwise regression reduced the predictors of continuing with the SLI degree to just visuospatial WM (z=-1.77. p=0.078), whereby a higher visuospatial WM score significantly predicted continuing on the degree.
 As an additional analysis, we also modeled impulsivity at the end of second year, but this did not predict continuation in the degree.

-Change in cognitive and linguistic skills during SLI program
+Changes in cognitive and linguistic skills during SLI program

 In our second set of analyses, we look at all the cognitive and linguistic assessments in turn and examine their change over time, as students progress through the SLI program.
-All linear models have initial BSL skill as a covariate and random effects for participants.
+All linear models have initial BSL skill as a covariate and random effects for participants, and use a standard p-value threshold for linear models of 0.05.
 Models of English comprehension also include age at initial testing session as a covariate.

 Working memory tasks over time